raindrum/citeurl/docs_source/index.md

 ---

-Here's a sample of just a few citations CiteURL can recognize and hyperlink:
+Here's a sample of the links CiteURL can make:

 > Federal law provides that courts should award prevailing civil rights plaintiffs reasonable attorneys fees, <a class="citation" href="https://www.law.cornell.edu/uscode/text/42/1988#b" title="42 U.S.C. § 1988(b)">42 USC § 1988(b)</a>, and, by discretion, expert fees, <a class="citation" href="https://www.law.cornell.edu/uscode/text/42/1988#c" title="42 U.S.C. § 1988(c)">id. at (c)</a>.
 This is because the importance of civil rights litigation cannot be measured by a damages judgment.
 See Riverside v.
 Rivera, <a class="citation" href="https://www.courtlistener.com/c/us/477/561/" title="477 U.S. 561">477 U.S. 561</a> (1986).
 But Evans v.
-Jeff D. upheld a settlement where the plaintiffs got everything they wanted, on condition that they waive attorneys' fees. <a class="citation" href="https://www.courtlistener.com/c/us/475/717/" title="475 U.S. 717">475 U.S. 717</a> (1986).
-This ruling lets savvy defendants create a wedge between plaintiffs and their attorneys, discouraging civil rights suits and undermining the court's logic in Riverside, <a class="citation" href="https://www.courtlistener.com/c/us/477/561/#574" title="477 U.S. 561, 574-78">477 U.S. at 574-78</a>.
+Jeff D. upheld a settlement where the plaintiffs got everything they wanted, on condition that they waive attorneys\' fees. <a class="citation" href="https://www.courtlistener.com/c/us/475/717/" title="475 U.S. 717">475 U.S. 717</a> (1986).
+This ruling lets savvy defendants create a wedge between plaintiffs and their attorneys, discouraging civil rights suits and undermining the court\'s logic in Riverside, <a class="citation" href="https://www.courtlistener.com/c/us/477/561/#574" title="477 U.S. 561, 574-78">477 U.S. at 574-78</a>.

 ---